zariae/wax-facets/pages/bibliography.md

 title: Selected Bibliography
 permalink: /bibliography/
 ---

+"But what sustained enslaved African people was a memory of freedom, dreams of seizing it, and conspiracies to enact it—fugitive planning, if you will.
+If we reduce the enslaved to mere fungible bodies, we cannot possibly understand how they created families, communities, sociality; how they fled and loved and worshiped and defended themselves; how they created the world’s first social democracy."

+Kelley, Robin D. G. “Black Study, Black Struggle.”
+Boston Review, March 7, 2016. http://bostonreview.net/forum/robin-d-g-kelley-black-study-black-struggle.

+# Texts We Study

 Aubert, Guillaume. “‘The Blood of France’: Race and Purity of Blood in the French Atlantic World.” *The William and Mary Quarterly* 61, no. 3 (July 2004): 439-78. [https://www.jstor.org/stable/3491805](https://www.jstor.org/stable/3491805).

 Baptist, Edward. *The Half Has Never Been Told: Slavery and the Making of American Capitalism.* New York: Basic Books, 2014\.

+Bruce "Sunpie" Barnes and Rachel Breunlin, Le Ker Creole.
+New Orleans, LA: University of New Orleans Press, 2019.

+—and Rachel Breunlin, eds., Talk That Music Talk: Passing On Brass Band Music In New Orleans “The Traditional Way.”
+New Orleans, LA: University of New Orleans Press, 2014.

 Barthé, Darryl, Andrew Jolivétte, and Rain Prud’homme-Cranford, eds. *Louisiana Creole Peoplehood: Afro-Indigeneity & Community*.
 Seattle: University of Washington, 2022\.

 Becker, Cynthia J. “Confederate Soldiers, Voodoo Queens, and Black Indians: Monuments and Counter-Monuments in New Orleans.”
 De Arte 54, no. 2 (2019): 41-64.